Jim Parks (cricketer, born 1903)

 James Horace Parks (12 May 1903 – 21 November 1980) was a cricketer who played for Sussex County Cricket Club and England.

 Parks was a right-handed opening batsman and a medium-pace bowler of inswingers.
-He was a regular member of the Sussex county team from 1927 and scored 1,000 runs in every season except one up to 1939, when his first-class career ended with the Second World War.
-In 1935, he did the all-rounder's "double" of 1,000 runs and 100 wickets, but nothing in Parks' career suggested he was an out-of-the-ordinary county cricketer — until 1937.
+He was a regular member of the Sussex county team from 1927 and scored 1,000 runs in every season except one up to 1939, when his first-class career ended with the Second World War in 1935, he did the all - rounder's "double" of 1,000 runs and 100 wickets, but nothing in Parks' career suggested he was an out-of-the-ordinary county cricketer — until 1937.

 In that year, by scoring 3,003 runs and taking 101 wickets in the season, he set a record that is all but certainly never to be equalled.
 Only 13 cricketers have scored more than 2,000 runs and taken 100 wickets in an English season; no other cricketer has ever taken 100 wickets while scoring 3,000 runs.
 His run total included 11 centuries and he also took 21 catches.
-Having earlier in his career been termed "solid", Parks revealed in 1937 a full range of previously unsuspected strokes and was praised by Wisden for his "enterprise".
+Having been termed "solid" earlier in his career, Parks revealed in 1937 a full range of previously unsuspected strokes and was praised by Wisden for his "enterprise".

-Parks was called up for the 1937 Test match against New Zealand at Lord's alongside another debutant, Leonard Hutton.
+He was called up for the 1937 Test match against New Zealand at Lord's alongside another debutant, Leonard Hutton.
 He scored 22 and 7 and took three wickets, but was never chosen again.
 Unsurprisingly, he was a Wisden Cricketer of the Year in 1938.

-After the Second World War II, Parks played Lancashire League cricket and he was coach at Sussex for a period in the 1960s.
+After the Second World War II, Parks played Lancashire League cricket and was coach at Sussex for a period in the 1960s.